4AI/langml/README.md

 - Common and widely-used Keras layers: CRF, Attentions, Transformer
 - Pretrained Language Models: Bert, RoBERTa, ALBERT.
 Friendly designed interfaces and easy to implement downstream singleton, shared/unshared two-tower or multi-tower models.
 - Tokenizers: WPTokenizer (wordpiece), SPTokenizer (sentencepiece)
-- Baseline models: Text Classification, Named Entity Recognition.
+- Baseline models: Text Classification, Named Entity Recognition, Contrastive Learning.
 It's no need to write any code, and just need to preprocess the data into a specific format and use the "langml-cli" to train various baseline models.
 - Prompt-Based Tuning: PTuning